 - To eliminate and recover improper payments in accordance with the Improper Payments Information Act of 2002, Executive Order 13520 and the Improper Payments Elimination and Recovery Act of 2010

-See and for additional general information.
-You can also use the following links to directly access information about the topics listed below.
+For additional general information you can also use the following links to directly access information about the topics listed below.

 The CMIP is developed in consultation with key stakeholders and details the Medicaid Integrity Program's 5-year comprehensive strategy for combating fraud, waste and abuse.